peterdavidconley/btc-net-worth-template/README.md

 ## Features

-This project is ahead of it's time, interms of common financial thinking.
+This project is ahead of it's time, in terms of common financial thinking.
 It's meant to change the way we think about money, by switching the base unit of account.

 ## Project Installation